 Certification Maintenance Fees

-The certification maintenance fee is $25 per year.
+The certification maintenance fee is $25 per year ($45 outside the USA).
 Each annual certification maintenance fee comes with a 12-month ETA Membership.
 Each renewal must have educational credits and/or documentation on the Employer Verification portion of the Maintenance form.

 Certification Maintenance Forms